 7. Contact your vet if your dog seems off.

 If your dog seems anti-social or unusually aggressive, talk to your vet.
 They can refer you to behavior specialists that can help you work through the problem.
 Take extra care when taking your dog out.

 If you have a “dangerous” dog breed, you might have a harder time finding insurance.
 You might face higher premiums.
 It’s not that insurance companies have anything against dogs or pets.
 It’s just that they see certain breeds as coming with more risk than others.
 That’s why the “dangerous dog” list exists.

-Need a quote for your home or renters insurance?
+Need a quote for your home insurance or renters insurance?
 We’d love to help you out with that.
 All you have to do to get your free quote is fill out our quote form or give us a call today.
 We’d be happy to help you with any of your insurance needs and answer any questions you might have.